Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-transition-cat-from-furniture-to-scratching-post.md

 Transitioning your cat from furniture to scratching posts is a process that requires patience, consistency, and understanding.
 It's not about forcing your cat to change but about providing better alternatives that meet their needs.

 Remember that scratching is a natural, necessary behavior.
-Your cat isn't trying to be destructive—they're following instincts that serve important purposes in their life.
+Your cat isn't trying to be destructivethey're following instincts that serve important purposes in their life.
 By working with these instincts rather than against them, you can achieve lasting success.

 Focus on positive reinforcement, provide appealing alternatives, and be patient with the process.
 With time and consistency, you can have both beautiful furniture and a happy, well-scratched cat.